PyScreenReader/PyScreenReader/README.md

   technical questions.
   Once approved by the maintainers, new issues will be assigned and worked on, and hopefully will be released in the next version of PyScreenReader.
 - Found Security concerns and vulnerabilities?
-Oh no, now we have trouble!
-But the good news is you found it and alerted us, so nothing bad will happen.
 Please refer to our [SECURITY](SECURITY.md) page and report them through the [GitHub Security Portal](https://github.com/PyScreenReader/PyScreenReader/security).

 ## Licensing